-History & BiographyJimi Hendrix, the most notable rock guitarist in history, was born in 1942 in Seattle, Washington in a family of black, white and native American ancestry with roots in Canada.
+History & BiographyJimi Hendrix, the most notable rock guitarist in history, was born in 1942 in Seattle, Washington in a family of black, white and native American ancestry with recent roots in Canada.
 After enlisting in the US army for a short period, Hendrix began experimenting with his guitar acting upon his rhythm and blues influences.
 Hendrix occasionally used a Gibson Flying V, but his main guitar was a Fender Stratocaster.

 The band signed to Track Records and began a dazzling career of recording and performing original tunes, as well as cover versions like Hey Joe, Like A Rolling Stone and All Along The Watchtower.
 The band was active between 1966 and 1970.

-Drummer Mitch Mitchell was found dead in a Portland hotel room on November 12th, 2008.
-The 62 year old died of natural causes officially, but had been suffering from chronic exhaustion and cancer.
+Drummer Mitch Mitchell was found dead in a Portland, Oregon, USA hotel room on November 12th, 2008.
+The 62-year old died of natural causes officially, but had been suffering from chronic exhaustion and cancer.
 He had just spent the last several weeks on the 2008 Experience Hendrix Tour.
-Universal Music Publishing Group signed a contract with the estate to become the exclusive administrator of the guitarist’s catalogue for five years outside the United States beginning 2009.
+Universal Music Publishing Group signed a contract with the estate to become the exclusive administrator of Hendrix's catalogue for five years outside the United States beginning 2009.
 Bassist Billy Cox was one of the artists who were inducted into the Musicians Hall Of Fame in Nashville in the autumn of 2009.
 Stepsister of Jimi, CEO and president Janie Hendrix, delighted the fans of the long-dead guitarist/singer by telling NME in 2009 that she expected the corporation (Experience Hendrix) to release new audio and video every 12 to 18 months for the next decade.
-Yet another Hendrix album saw the light of day in 2010.
+Another Hendrix album saw the light of day in 2010.
 Valleys Of Neptune was released on March 9th.
 It debuted on The Billboard 200 best-selling albums chart at #4.
-To celebrate the 70th anniversary of Jimi Hendrix's birth the guitarist’s August 1969 Woodstock concert was shown in a few cinemas globally starting the end of November, 2012.
+To celebrate the 70th anniversary of Jimi Hendrix's birth, the guitarist’s August 1969 Woodstock concert was shown in a few cinemas globally starting at the end of November, 2012.
 Zakk Wylde of Black Label Society would take part in the 2016 Experience Hendrix Tour.
 Authentic Hendrix was a new Jimi Hendrix inspired clothing line as of 2018.
 Ironically, the business people in charge called the line “luxury.”
 Both Sides Of The Sky was a compilation album released in 2018.
 It featured ten previously unreleased recordings.
 Legacy Recordings released The Jimi Hendrix Experience’s Los Angeles Forum: April 26, 1969 on 2LP vinyl and CD in November 2022.
 It roughly coincided with the guitarist’s 80th birthday.
 This was a complete version of this show that had not been heard before.
 The estates of the early bassist and drummer, Noel Redding Estate Ltd and Mitch Mitchell Estate Ltd, were given go-ahead to sue Sony after launching action in 2022.
 They were seeking a share of the sound recording copyrights of the first three albums.
 Redding received $100,000 in 1973 and Mitchell received $247,500 in 1974 in order to withdraw lawsuits in the early 1970s.

-Jimi Hendrix was years ahead of his time.
+Jimi Hendrix was ahead of his time.
 He, arguably, was the first embodiment of what would become hard rock and heavy metal.